BoatRecords

 There are a few items I believe would improve the application

-4. Provide a comprehensive logging of all actions and and report generator for the logs (a preliminary step for the undo faciltiy).
+3. Provide a comprehensive logging of all actions and and report generator for the logs.
+A limited logging capability was implemented in version 4.2 and expanded in 4.5.
+This is primarily a tool for debugging the program.

 I try to test this application thoroughly before posting a new version on this web page; however, I am developing this application primarily for my own use and generally test it only on my Inventory and Maintenance databases.
 This provides me with confidence that the program will handle large inventory and maintenance log databases, but I don't do a lot of testing of the program starting from scratch with empty databases (unless I make a program change in that area).
 Recently a user, trying to initially build an inventory from a blank workbook, ran into a lot of problems.
 I think I was able to resolve all of his problems with version 4.0e.
 However, I expect different users with different needs will uncover other bugs in the program that I do not find in my testing.
 I will attempt to fix any of these problems that are reported to me.